zestic/react-native-zustand-wizard/example/README.md

-# MST Wizard Example
+# React Native Zustand Wizard Example

-This example demonstrates how to use the MST Wizard library to create a multi-step registration form with MobX-State-Tree for state management.
+This example demonstrates how to use the React Native Zustand Wizard library to create a multi-step registration form with Zustand for state management.

 ## Features

-- Type-safe state management with MobX-State-Tree
+- Type-safe state management with Zustand
 - Reactive UI updates
 - Step validation
 - Error handling